d4rkc0d3r/d4rkAvatarOptimizer/README.md

 If they do have different values the values will get written to a constant buffer.
 Material IDs get written to uv.w and used to access the correct value from that cbuffer.

+If your shader has a "lock in" or "bake" feature, make sure to not use it with this optimizer.
+Locked in shaders will have different actual shaders for each material, so they can't be combined.
+"Write Properties as Static Values" will take over the job of locking in the shaders.

 Can't merge materials if:
 * Shader is surface shader or has tessellation
 * A property that differs is used in shader lab code (eg `ZWrite [_ZWrite]`)